Tangles, frizz, dryness… Desperation!

 What's Your Curl Type?

-One day I was browsing Shea Moisture hair products (they're for curly hair and non-toxic) and reading the comments, I noticed people asking questions like: “My daughter has 4b curls.
+One day I was browsing hair products for “curlies” and reading the comments, I noticed people asking questions like: “My daughter has 4b curls.
 Will this work for her?”

 Or reviewers writing things like: “This product works great on my 3c curls!”